On rank one log del Pezzo surfaces in characteristic different from two and three: Log del Pezzo surfaces without tigers

-\begin{corollary} Let $S(X+Y)$ be a fence such that $X$ contains at least two singularities of $S$ and $Y$ contains exactly two singularities, one Du Val and the other a $(-n)$ point.
-Then $\tilde{Y}^2 \neq -1$. \end{corollary} \begin{proof} Suppose $\tilde{Y}^2 = -1$.
+\begin{lemma} Let $S(X+Y)$ be a fence such that $X$ contains at least two singular points of $S$ and $Y$ contains exactly two singular points, one Du Val and the other a $(n)$ point.
+Then $\tilde{Y}^2 \neq -1$. \end{lemma} \begin{proof} Suppose $\tilde{Y}^2 = -1$.
 Let $f:T \rightarrow S$ be the extraction of the $(-n)$ curve $E$ on $Y$.
 Then the strict transform of $Y$ is the curve that gets contracted in Lemma \ref{hunt_transformation}.
 Clearly we get a birational morphism $\pi: T \rightarrow S_1$, and the image of $E$ is a smooth rational curve in the smooth locus of $S_1$.
 However, since there are at least two singularities along $X$, we get a contradiction by Lemma \ref{smoothp1}. \end{proof}

-\begin{corollary} Let $S(X+Y)$ be a fence such that $X$ contains exactly three singularities and $Y$ contains exactly two singularities.
+\begin{lemma} Let $S(X+Y)$ be a fence such that $X$ contains exactly three singular points and $Y$ contains exactly two singularities.
 Suppose also that one of the two singularities on $Y$, $p$, is an $A_1$ point.
-Then $\tilde{Y}^2 \neq -1$. \end{corollary} \begin{proof} Suppose $\tilde{Y}^2 = -1$.
+Then $\tilde{Y}^2 \neq -1$. \end{lemma} \begin{proof} Suppose $\tilde{Y}^2 = -1$.
 Let $f_0:T_1 \rightarrow S$ be the extraction of the divisor $E$ adjacent to $Y$ which does not lie over $p$.
 As above, let $\pi_1: T_1 \rightarrow S_1$ be the contraction of $Y$.
 We have that $X$ and $E$ meet once with order two on $S_1$.
 If $E$ is in the smooth locus of $S_1$, we are done by Lemma \ref{smoothp1}.
 Otherwise there is a singular point on $E$.
 Notice that $E$ is either a $(-1)$-curve or a zero curve on $S_1$ since is has self intersection at most $(-2)$ on $T_1$ and $K_{S_1}\cdot E<0$.
 It can't be a $(-1)$ curve, for otherwise it would contract on $S_1$, contradiction.
 Therefore it is a zero curve.
 Let $f_1:T_2\rightarrow S_1$ be the extraction of the adjacent divisor $G$ to $E$.
 Since $E$ is a zero curve, it is contractible and therefore $T_2$ is a net.
 Clearly $G$ is a section.
 There is at most one singular fiber on $T_2$ since $G$ has at most one singular point.
 However there are two singular points in $X$, which are not contained in $G$.
 Since a multiple fiber can contain at most two singular points, we have a contradiction in this case too.
 In conclusion, $\tilde{Y}^2 \neq -1$. \end{proof}